NOIKH/C-QS/README.md

 # factor (positive_number, void *)

-**factor** function is expecting 2 arguments, a number to factor and 33 Megabyte of malloced memory.\
+**factor** function is expecting 2 arguments, a number to factor and 64 MB of malloced memory.\
 **factor** function try to return to you one factor of the given number if it's not a prime.\
 The function is presented in  `main.c`, which is a demo.